 Some matters that belong to Extremistan are extremely dangerous but do not appear to be beforehand, since they hide and delay their risks — so suckers think they are “safe”.
 It is indeed the property of Extremistan to look less risky, in the short run, than it really is.

 Losers in history don’t write histories of their experiences.
 Hence, the neglect of silent evidence is endemic, particularly in activities that are plagued with winner-take-all attributes.

 Now consider the cemetery.
 The graveyard of failed persons will be full of people who shared the following traits: courage, risk taking, optimism etc. Just like the population of millionaires.
 There may be some difference in skills but what truly separates the two is for the most part plain luck.

 Many successful people will try to convince you that their achievements couldn’t be accidental.
 In these situations, use the reference point argument: don’t compute odds from the vantage point of the winner but from all those who started in the cohort.

 We are explanation-seeking animals who tend to think that everything has an identifiable cause and grab the most apparent one as the explanation.

-Ludic fallacy = the attributes of uncertainty we face in real life have little connection to the sterilized ones we encounter in exams and games.
+The ludic fallacy refers to the fact that the attributes of real life uncertainty have little connection to the sterilized ones encountered in exams and games.